cubeta-io/cubeta-starter/docs/usage.md

 > [!note]
 > this command works with the generated files of these commands :  `cubeta:install-permissions` , `cubeta:install-auth`
 > so make sure that you follow their steps before start adding actors

+If you do a little check on `app/Enums/RolesPermissions.php` you'll find that your actor has been added to it .

 now if you opened the generated **StudentAuthController** you'll see the following